Special Act

 Robot Show

-The question is not “man or machine”, only teaming up with robots and artificial intelligence will lead to success in the ongoing digitalization process.
+The question is not “man or machine”, only teaming up with robots and artificial intelligence will lead to success in the digital future.
+And in the best-case scenario, it will even make us more human.

-Find out more about my robot show and its history on this page.
+Find out more about my “Robotainment” and how it came about on this page.

-A lot has happened in German companies since I started specializing my show on the topic of digitalization over 10 years ago.
-The initial backward step in international comparison has been made up for and digitalization is a central topic everywhere.
+A lot has happened in German companies since I started specializing my show in digitalization over 15 years ago.
+The initial backward step in international comparison has long since been made up for.
+Then came artificial intelligence as a major central topic.

 Info: The robot show lasts approx. 8 minutes and can be supplemented with the regular program for up to 30 minutes.
-A surcharge will be made due to the extra effort involved.
-Sufficient space on stage is required.
+A surcharge will be levied due to higher costs.
+A little more space is also required on the stage.
 Transportation can only be provided by car and is therefore dependent on the tour schedule.

 Development